fishsaidno/push/README.md

 ## Contributing

 We are using [semantic-release](https://github.com/semantic-release/semantic-release) following the [AngularJS Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) - Following this pattern will result in better versioning, better changelog and shorter release cycle.

+## Requirements
+As of v5.0.0 of this package, Meteor v2.14+ is required (for Cordova compatibility).

 ## Install
 ```bash